James Finley House (Chambersburg, Pennsylvania)

-The James Finley House, also known as the Commanding Officer's Residence, is an historic American home that is located at the Letterkenny Army Depot in Greene Township in Franklin County, Pennsylvania.
+The James Finley House, also known as the Commanding Officer's Residence, is an historic home that is located at the Letterkenny Army Depot in Greene Township in Franklin County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1974.

 History and architectural features

 Built circa 1778, and is a 2 1/2-story, limestone farmhouse.
 It is five bays wide and has a medium pitched gable roof.
 The house was obtained in 1942 for use as the commanding officer's residence, and is one of the oldest surviving dwellings in Franklin County.